xohaeb/systronlab.github.io/_projects/interoperability.md

 <img src="/img/usrp.png" alt="USRPs with COTS" >

-In this setup, we are utilizing srsRAN as our 5G core, along with two Ettus X310 USRPs equipped with an OctoClock-G. The configuration follows an 8-split architecture, featuring eight log-periodic antennas connected to two 2x2 MIMO base stations.
+In this setup, we are utilizing srsRAN as our 5G core, along with two Ettus Research X310 USRPs equipped with an OctoClock-G. The configuration follows an 8-split architecture, featuring eight log-periodic antennas connected to two 2x2 MIMO base stations.
 Additionally, we have two commercial off-the-shelf (COTS) user equipment (UE) devices: one designed for enhanced mobile broadband (eMBB) and the other for ultra-reliable low-latency communications (URLLC).

+---

+#### 3. Commercial E2 Node (VIAVI Tester) with Commercial RIC (IS Wireless)

+**Status**: <span style="color: #A95938;">Ongoing</span>

+---

 ## Conclusion